How to Check Your Credit Score in the Philippines

 Just because you have a bad score does not mean you cannot get money.
 You can still get approved, especially in facilities like Digido.

-The good thing about Digido financial corporation is that it is an honest company.
-It does not exploit a borrower with a bad credit information by inflating the interest.
+The good thing about Digido Financial Corporation (with SEC Registration No.: 202003056) is that it is an honest company.
+It does not exploit a borrower with bad credit information by inflating the interest.
 Everyone is treated fairly here.

 As you can see, the requirements are really minimal.
 The best part is that Digido applications have so many benefits compared to traditional lenders or banks.